 Captive/missing children generally look pale and sickly as a result of this.
 The kids in the photo look anything but.
 In fact, they seem pretty healthy and the girl even has some muscle definition.

 Duct Tape Gags

-It gave the Calico family a brief respite from their grief.
+It gave the Calico family a respite from their grief.
 It gave them (false) hope that Tara was still alive, albeit in less-than-ideal circumstances.

 If this was a legimitate kidnapping with two kids gagged, why didn’t they just do that?
 Open their mouths?